agateblue/django-dynamic-preferences/docs/index.rst

 With dynamic-preferences, you can update settings on the fly, through django's admin or custom forms, without restarting your application.

+The project has been tested under Python 2.7, Python 3.4 and Django 1.7.

 If you're still interessed, head over :doc:`quickstart`.